norskeld/sx/README.md

 > Micro CLI for interactive running npm & yarn scripts.

-## Motivation
+## Gosh, why?

 I'm lazy.
 Like, *really lazy*.
-And sometimes I'm perplexed by amount of steps required to run a goddamn npm script.
-Especially if you can't remember what scripts that new project even has in its `package.json`, without diving into an IDE or `cat`ing (`less`ing, `bat`ing, etc) the `package.json`.
+I don't even like to type much.
+And sometimes I'm perplexed by amount of steps required to run a goddamn npm or yarn script.
+Especially if you can't remember what scripts a project even has without diving into an IDE or `cat`ing (`less`ing, `bat`ing) a `package.json`.

+If you seek for autocompletion, I would suggest you to use [this zsh enhancement](https://github.com/lukechilds/zsh-better-npm-completion).
+If you are like me—read on.

 ## Installation